Networking to Build Meaningful Relationships

 Find ways you can add value to the person & organization.

-Express Gratitude! - Provide thank you emails, special spot-light posts about them, and handwritten notes when the timing is right.
+Express Gratitude! - Provide thank you emails, unique spot-light posts about them, and handwritten notes when the timing is right.

 In conclusion, networking is all about putting yourself out there in a sensible, strategic manner.
 Establishing good relationships with colleagues and like-minded professionals could result in finding the career opportunity of a lifetime or gaining a lifelong friend.
-Never before have we had access to the online networking resources of today, so let's use them to our advantage!
+We have never had access to today's online networking resources, so let's use them to our advantage!

 Additional Articles to Read: